New Guidelines Released for Construction Sites following Tennessee’s Reopening

 Over the course of this article, we’ve discussed numerous recommendations made by Governor Bill Lee, the Unified Command Group, and Tennessee’s Economic Recovery Group in the “Tennessee Pledge.”
 These recommendations may prove to be invaluable to contractors operating in The Volunteer State.
 However, discerning the difference between a recommendation and a federal law may prove to be as challenging as ever, especially during the ongoing pandemic.

-At Cotney Construction Law, we understand the many challenges facing construction employers during this difficult time.
+At Cotney Attorneys & Consultants, we understand the many challenges facing construction employers during this difficult time.
 We are here to help you cut through the confusion regarding state and federal recommendations and regulations and provide your workers with a safe, hazard-free work environment.
-If you have any questions in the coming months regarding your responsibilities as an employer, don’t hesitate to contact a construction lawyer in Brentwood, TN, with Cotney Construction Law.
+If you have any questions in the coming months regarding your responsibilities as an employer, don’t hesitate to contact a construction lawyer in Brentwood, TN, with Cotney Attorneys & Consultants.
 Our attorneys will help ensure your success during this pandemic and long after.